Signed in as:

 It is these traditions that have inspired our practice and is the basis of our seasonal programmes.

-We are hugely proud of The Mind Body Gut Company's Seasonal Programmes.
-The focus of our programmes in 2024 has been Five Element Theory and Chinese Medicine.
+We are hugely proud of The Mind Body Gut Training Company's Seasonal Programmes.
+The focus of our programmes in 2024 was Five Element Theory and Chinese Medicine.

-We are hugely proud of The Mind Body Gut Company's Seasonal Programmes.
-The focus of our programmes in 2024 has been Five Element Theory and Chinese Medicine.
+We are hugely proud of The Mind Body Gut Training Company's Seasonal Programmes.
+The focus of our programmes in 2024 was Five Element Theory and Chinese Medicine.

 "An introduction into remembering we are human, who moves with the cycles of the earth!